lowtze/latin-books/README.md

 # scanned-books

-A budding repository for OCR-ification of older books, hand tuned, later to be contributed to ongoign projects.
+A budding repository for OCR-ification of older books, hand tuned, later to be contributed to ongoing projects.